 Dies Natalis Solis Invicti (Birthday of the Unconquerable Sun) is a winter solstice holiday celebrated on December 25th, in dedication to King Helios.
-It is observed as the point when the sun renews itself, the cold winter is defeated, and the sun is born once more.
-It also commemorates the Temple of the Sun, a temple which was built by Emperor Aurelian that was consecrated on December 25, 274.
-A celebration to Mithras also takes place on the same day.
+It is a feast day observed as the point when the sun renews itself, the cold winter is defeated, and the sun is reborn once again.
+Emperor Julian links the celebration as something based on the practices of Numa Pompilius.
+A celebration to Mithras also occurs on the same day.

 Awake early around 5:15 AM to mindfully watch the sunrise (Which typically rises at 5:38 AM)

 - You may light a bonfire if you wish, which is traditional.

 Provide an offering: